jitpaul/Jnan-Test-Prioritization/README.md

    <version>5.0.3</version>
    </dependency>
    ```
-   4) Add the junit package as a dependency if needed.
+   4) Add the junit package as a dependency.
    ```
    <dependency>
    <groupId>junit</groupId>